Azure/AKS/blog/_posts/2024-11-11-e2e-flyte-data-science-solution-on-aks.md

 Starting with this [reference implementation](https://www.union.ai/blog-post/flyte-on-azure-a-reference-implementation), you'll be able to take a basic Azure resource group and build an end-to-end data science solution on a working Flyte cluster.

 > [!NOTE]
-> This example deploys Flyte as an open-source tool on your cluster, and it is not a managed feature on Azure Kubernetes Service today.
+> This example deploys Flyte as an open-source tool on your cluster.
+Currently, it's not a managed feature on Azure Kubernetes Service (AKS).

 ## Let's get started